 - It is specialization, not the absence of property but its realization in skills, that drives toward an "all for one, and one for all" social organization.

-- Trade develops, becomes self-sustaining, and drives both specialization and innovation when those involved are better off for it.
+- Trade develops, becomes self-sustaining, and drives both specialization and innovation when those involved are better off for it -that's the power of ugh: nothing gets produced, no resources are used, but both sides think they've gained from the exchange.

 If one of those involved uses force to shift the balance in its favor, the incentives for the others change, positive innovation stops, and the other actors eventually find a way to end the punishment.